digitalDG/chucknorris-jokes-react/README.md

+Project is deployed on GitHub pages at https://digitalDG.github.io/chucknorris-jokes-react

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>